Responsibility &

 Gluten Free

-Lactalis American Group is leading the charge in the US Cheese Category by achieving GFCO certification on the Galbani Brand becoming the first cheese in the US to bear this logo.
+Lactalis American Group is leading the charge in the U.S. Cheese Category by achieving GFCO certification on the Galbani Brand becoming the first cheese in the U.S. to bear this logo.

 Lactose Free

-Lactose Free dairy items in US markets.
+Lactose Free dairy items in U.S. markets.

 Health Innovation: